-The two bullets "Input" and "Output" control whether the TTL I/O line is to be used as an input or as an output.
-When set as an input the corresponding button on the TTL I/O control panel is disabled.
+The drop down list can be used to change between "Input" and "Output" control whether the TTL I/O line is to be used as an input or as an output.
+When set as an input the IO Function and Control options for the selected line are disabled.